JungleDevs/android-challenge-moviedb/Readme.md

 - Use coroutines
 - Manage the loading states accordingly

+## Instructions to run

+Fork the repo, in the forked repo, create a new branch to work on.
+Create a new project using Android Studio and do your work on that branch of the forked repo.
+When done, open a pull request from your branch to the master branch of the forked repo so that the end result can be reviewed.

 ## Evaluation

 Our evaluation will be conducted over the state of the forked repository in which the challenge is done.